 “make available for review to any enrolled or prospective student upon request, a copy of the documents describing the institution’s accreditation and its State, Federal, or tribal approval or licensing.
 The institution must also provide its students or prospective students with contact information for filing complaints with its accreditor and with its State approval or licensing entity and any other relevant State official or agency that would appropriately handle a student’s complaint.”

-To comply with this regulation, Caldwell College provides the following information to our prospective and current students:
+To comply with this regulation, Caldwell University provides the following information to our prospective and current students:

 PO Box 542